 19. How To Be A Better Dancer In Three Steps

-No matter how awkward or insecure you may be (and you're not alone), there comes a time when everyone must hit the dance floor with pride, or (maybe) die trying.
+No matter how awkward or insecure you may be (and you’re not alone), there comes a time when everyone must hit the dance floor.
 Thankfully, this video from The Wall Street Journal breaks down the art of dancing into three easy steps: finding the basic beat of the music; step-touching with your feet; and trying variations of the step-touch to make it your own.
 It's an incredibly simple way to make the terrifying task of dancing in front of your friends and relatives a bit less daunting.

 20. How To Save A Burnt Cake